Sabres beat Red Wings 4-3 for Bylsma's 300th victory

+DETROIT (AP) -- When the Red Wings finally caught up to the Sabres, Buffalo coach Dan Bylsma advised his team not to get concerned over the sudden momentum swing.

+''When they tied it, we talked about it now being a 12-minute game,'' Bylsma said. ''If we could beat them over the next 12 minutes, we'd get the win, and that's what happened.''

-DETROIT (AP) -- Evander Kane scored his second goal of the game in the third period to lift the Buffalo Sabres over the Detroit Red Wings 4-3 on Tuesday night and get coach Dan Bylsma his 300th NHL victory.
+Less than 30 seconds after Buffalo let Detroit tie it, Evander Kane scored his second goal of the game to lift the Sabres over the Red Wings 4-3 on Tuesday night and get Bylsma his 300th NHL victory.

 Kane got his fifth goal in seven games 8:29 into the third by taking a cross-ice pass from Brian Gionta and beating goalie Petr Mrazek with a high wrist shot to the glove side.